nylas/nylas-mail/docs/theme-variables.md

 # Style variables

+EDGEHILL NOTE: THIS FILE IS NOT UP TO DATE.

 Atom's UI provides a set of variables you can use in your own themes and packages.

 ## Use in Themes